niyaz-ahmad/m5core_ink/readme.md

 # Moddable SDK support for M5Core Ink
-Updated October 7, 2021
+Updated October 11, 2021

 This is experimental.
 The display fundamentals are working.
 Feel free to help.

 The Moddable SDK Piu that do not depend on touch generally seem to work as-is.

 This porting effort depends on the new APIs standardized by [Ecma-419](https://419.ecma-international.org).
 Be sure to grab the latest Moddable SDK to get some fixes that this code depends on.
+Instructions for updating the Moddable SDK are in [https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/Moddable%20SDK%20-%20Getting%20Started.md#table-of-contents).

 This work is similar to the M5Paper port, though the display driver is entirely different as the devices use dramatically different display controllers.